learn-academy-2022-delta/week-2-assessment-necessities/interview-questions.md

 5. What is object destructuring?

-  Your answer: object destructering
+  Your answer: I dont know.

-  Researched answer:
+  Researched answer: Object destructering is when you call individual properties of a object for instance if you assign a value from a property of a object into a new variable.